Aryan-Sajith/URV-Data_Quantity_VS_Data_Quality-Research-Summer-2024/README.md

 - Support for efficient character-level modeling, as required for TinyStories.
 - Compatibility with accessible hardware setups, aligning with the goals of this research to make AI more inclusive and sustainable.

 The research builds on the nanoGPT foundation, adapting it to explore the nuanced trade-offs between data quality and quantity in SLMs.
 The findings aim to pave the way for accessible, resource-efficient AI solutions.
+Following is the guide on how to use nanoGPT:

 # nanoGPT